RS-232 Serial Interface

 "universal address" of zero (0) can also be used.

-Wrong Comm port is selected to access from your computer.
+- Wrong Comm port is selected to access from

 any), or the converter is not connected to the device.